iyzico/recruitment/open_positions/software_engineer.md

 We have many platforms build in various technologies.
 Our main focus is on Java ecosystem and open source technologies.

-* Agile software development lifecycle (code review, pair programming, continuous delivery, continuous integration, TDD, BDD etc.)
+* Agile software development lifecycle (code review, pair programming, continuous delivery, continuous integration etc.)
-* The team will be on of the most experienced team about Test Driven Development in Turkey.
 * Pair programming is one of the core practices developers must experience in daily work.
 * Service Oriented Architecture and working with RESTful APIs.
 * Code cannot be deployed unless it is reviewed.